virt-s1/os-tests/README.md

 `# pip install os-tests`

-note: you must install paramiko module to support run on remote.
+note: you must install paramiko module to support run in server-client mode.
     This requires libffi-devel,openssl-devel,python-devel are required in aarch64 to compile cryptography

 ### Install from source code